goellavish10/spenza-webhook-assignment/README.md

 ## Installation and Local Setup

+Make sure `Redis` is locally setup and running at port: `6379`, as the webhook service uses the Redis to simulate a queue communication system to manage processing of webhooks.

 After setting up the .env file by referencing the `.env.example` file use the following set of commands to setup the project:

 ```bash